 Another excellent way to engage your supporters via text is using broadcast (or bulk) SMS.
 Essentially, these are texts that go out to an entire list of supporters at the push of a button.

-They could be reminders to events or rallies, they could be thank-you texts for showing support, or they could simply be an informative text with a link to your webpage showing your supporters what they have accomplished.
+They could be reminders to events or rallies, they could be thank-you texts for showing support, or they could simply be informative text with a link to your webpage showing your supporters what they have accomplished.

-3. Peer to peer texts
+3. Peer-to-peer texts

 As Knock Every Door boldly claims in their Deep Canvassing post: